Fuyao Group

-Fuyao Glass Industry Group Co., Ltd. (福耀玻璃工业集团股份有限公司) is a Chinese glass manufacturing company established in 1987 and is headquartered in Fuqing.
+Fuyao Glass Industry Group Co., Ltd. (福耀玻璃工业集团股份有限公司) is a Chinese glass manufacturing company established in 1987 and is headquartered in Fuqing, Fujian, China.
 It is one of the largest automotive glass producers in the world, with customers including large international automobile manufacturers such as Ford, General Motors, Subaru, Tesla and Volkswagen.
 The company also produces float glass and construction glass.
 First established as a joint venture company, it was listed on the Shanghai Stock Exchange in 1993 and on the Hong Kong Stock Exchange in 2015.

 History

 Cao Dewang founded Fuyao in Fuqing, Fujian Province in 1987 with several business partners.
 He had previous experience having taken over management of a glass factory owned by a local government.
 While there were few major buyers of automobiles at first, his company targeted the market of replacement glass for large numbers of imported vehicles into China.
 The name derives from the first character in the name of the city of Fuqing (福 fú) and the Chinese word meaning "shine" (耀 yào).

 The company formed a joint venture with Saint-Gobain in 1996 with the French firm's 51 percent stake valued at $15.3 million.
 Three years later, Cao bought the stake back for $30 million.

 Fuyao became an original equipment manufacturer to General Motors in June 2006.
 Later that year, it signed an agreement with Goldman Sachs to sell 111 million new shares, to raise about ¥890 million ($137 million).
 In March 2007, Fuyao landed a contract supplying Bentley.
 That year, foreign sales contributed ¥5.17 billion, or almost $795 million, almost 28 percent of its sales that year.
 By that time, it was the fifth-largest maker of automotive glass in the world, with an estimated three percent market share, and held 60 percent market share of the automotive glass market in China.

 In 2021, BASF and Fuyao Glass Industry Group entered into a strategic cooperation agreement for the production of high-quality sealed glass for the automotive industry as well as development in the ESG sector.
 BASF provides technical solutions and development expertise, Fuyao Group provides support.

 In 2023 (first three quarters), revenue of RMB 23.8bn (up 16.6%) and net profit of RMB 4.1bn (up 5.9%).
 Total assets of ¥56.5bn and total liabilities of ¥26.5bn.